aalexelis/d3_front4scala/PITCHME.md

 @title[More problems: Team skillset]
 ## Skillset of dev-team

-- Can frontend developers understand and __maintain__ a codebase that uses technologies like ScalaJs (or even Twirl!)
+- Can frontend developers understand and __maintain__ a codebase that uses technologies like ScalaJs (or even Twirl!)?
-- Can backend developers understand and __maintain__ a codebase that uses technologies like Redux, Saga etc.
+- Can backend developers understand and __maintain__ a codebase that uses technologies like Redux, Saga etc?
 - How long does it take to add a button to a screen?
   A property to a JSON model?
   A new screen?